-2.2 Tin Fixed-Point Cell
+2.2 Indium Fixed-Point Cell

-Three thermometric fixed-point cells (Sn 97-1, Sn 97-2 and Sn 97-3) were constructed to certify the tin metal for use as an ITS-90 freezing-point standard.
-Each cell contained 1071 g of the high-purity metal from randomly selected bottles of lot M6755.
+Three thermometric fixed-point cells (In 96-4, In 96-5 and In 96-6) were constructed to certify the indium metal for use as an ITS-90 freezing-point standard.
+Each cell contained 1190 g of the high-purity metal from randomly selected bags of lot S2739.

 As shown in figure 1, the metal (K) was contained within a high-purity graphite crucible (L), with a high-purity graphite cap (I) and a high-purity graphite re-entrant well (J).
 The graphite assembly was placed inside a precision-bore borosilicate-glass envelope (H) (46.2 cm long, ground to a 5 cm o.d. with a wall thickness of 0.4 cm).
 Axially located in the annular space between the graphite crucible and the borosilicate-glass envelope was a piece of ceramic fiber blanket (M) (24.3 cm long, 14.1 cm wide and 0.15 cm thick) for thermal insulation between the borosilicate-glass envelope and the graphite crucible and to provide cushioning for the graphite assembly.
 Above the graphite cap, there was a matte-finished borosilicate-glass guide tube (F) (1.0 cm o.d. with a wall thickness of 0.1 cm), 1.2 cm thick washed-ceramic fiber disks (E) and two graphite heat shunts (G).
-The heat shunts were placed approximately 3.2 cm and 10.8 cm, respectively, above the top of the graphite cap and were snug fitting in the borosilicate-glass envelope.
-A space of about 1.8 cm between the top of the borosilicate-glass envelope and the ceramic fiber insulation allows for a silicone-rubber stopper to be glued into place using silicone-rubber sealant in the top of the borosilicate-glass envelope.
-This silicone-rubber stopper (D) has (1) a modified compression fitting with a siliconerubber O-ring (C) for inserting and sealing an SPRT into the fixed-point cell, and (2) a stainless-steel gas filling tube (B) (4.3 cm long and 0.3 cm o.d.) for evacuating and backfilling the cell with an inert gas (He).
-Additionally, the gas filling tube allows for a slight overpressure (0.25 kPa above atmospheric pressure) of the inert gas to prevent contamination of the metal.
+The first heat shunt was placed approximately 3.2 cm and the second heat shunt was placed approximately 10.8 cm above the top of the graphite cap and are snug fitting in the borosilicate-glass envelope.
+A space of about 1.8 cm between the top of the borosilicate-glass envelope and the ceramic fiber insulation allows for the silicone rubber stopper to be glued into place using silicone-rubber sealant in the top of the borosilicate-glass envelope.
+This silicone rubber stopper (D) has (1) a modified compression fitting with a silicone rubber O-ring (C) for inserting and sealing the SPRT into the fixed-point cell, and (2) a stainless steel gas filling tube (B) (4.3 cm long and 0.3 cm o.d.) for evacuating and backfilling the cell with an inert gas.
+Additionally, the gas filling tube allows for a slight overpressure (0.25 kPa above atmospheric pressure) of an inert gas (Ar or He) in the cell to prevent contamination of the metal.

-The immersion depth of the cells was 18 cm as measured from the sensor mid-point of 25.5Ω SPRTs to the top of the liquid metal surface (distance from the bottom of the graphite re-entrant well to the top of the liquid level is 20.5 cm).
-The pressure in the cells during use was $101 325 \text{ Pa} \pm 27 \text{ Pa}$.
+The immersion depth for the cells was 18 cm from the sensor mid-point of the SPRT to the top of the liquid metal surface (distance from the bottom of the graphite re-entrant well to the top of the liquid level is 20.5 cm).
+The pressure in the cells during use was 101 325 Pa \pm 27 Pa.

-The high-purity (≥99.9999 % pure) graphite pieces (crucible, well, cap and heat shunts) were purchased from Carbone of America, Ultra Carbon Division, Bay City, Michigan.
+The high-purity (≥99.9999% pure) graphite pieces (crucible, well, cap and heat shunts) were purchased from Carbone of America, Ultra Carbon Division, Bay City, Michigan.
 The usable volume space, allowing for a 1 cm head space between the liquid metal and the underside of the graphite top, is 149 cm3.

-The fixed-point cell assembly of the Sn freezing-point cells was placed inside a three-zone furnace for evaluation.
+The fixed-point cell assembly of the In freezing-point cells was placed inside a three-zone furnace for evaluation.
 A description of the furnace may be found in Ref.
 2.

-2.3 Assembling of a Fixed-Point Cell
+2.3 Assembling of the Fixed-Point Cell